RCdeWit/dobbertjeduik.be/README.md

 # dobbertjeduik.be
 Website for W.S.V.
-Dobbertje Duik
+Dobbertje Duik.
+Redirect to Google Form for VWM sign-ups.